Amália Rodrigues: Acting career

-In between she performed in other genres: she recorded some of her old songs with an orchestra, recorded an album with jazz saxophonist Don Byas 'Encontro' (1968), and recorded an album of American songs with Norrie Paramor's orchestra, 'Amália On Broadway' which includes a rendition of 'Summertime', 'The Nearness of You'.
+In between she performed in other genres: she recorded some of her old songs with an orchestra, recorded the 1968 album Encontro with jazz saxophonist Don Byas, and recorded an album of American songs with Norrie Paramor's orchestra, Amália On Broadway which includes a rendition of "Summertime", "The Nearness of You".

-An important album in the 1960s was 'Com Que Voz', (1969), reprising many of her successes and adding a few more, all poems by Portuguese-speaking poets, and music by Alain Oulman.
+An important album in the 1960s was Com Que Voz, (1969), reprising many of her successes and adding a few more, all poems by Portuguese-speaking poets, and music by Alain Oulman.
 Rodrigues was at the height of her vocal and performing powers during the 1960s.

 The later years

 In the 1970s, Rodrigues concentrated on live concert performances.
 During the post-25 April 1974 period, she was falsely accused of being a covert agent of the PIDE; this unjust charge triggered a severe bout of depression on her part.
 While Salazar had been Prime Minister, Rodrigues had been a financial supporter of the Portuguese Communist Party.
 At the same time she had occasionally expressed some admiration for Salazar himself, reportedly writing love letters to Salazar when he was hospitalized in 1968.
-Despite the government's heavy promotion of Rodrigues as a national symbol of Portugal, in private, Salazar hated Fado and Rodrigues (whom he referred to as "that creature"), considering its central concept of 'saudade' (nostalgia or a painful yearning for the past) as anti-modern and "has a softening influence on the Portuguese character", one that "sapped all energy from the soul and led to inertia".
+Despite the government's heavy promotion of Rodrigues as a national symbol of Portugal, in private, Salazar hated fado and Rodrigues (whom he referred to as "that creature"), considering its central concept of "saudade" (nostalgia or a painful yearning for the past) as anti-modern and "has a softening influence on the Portuguese character", one that "sapped all energy from the soul and led to inertia".

 From the 1970s Rodrigues enjoyed particularly marked success in Italy and Japan.
 She recorded an album of Italian traditional songs, A Una Terra Che Amo (1973), and made versions of her own songs in Italian.
 She recorded live performances in an album called Amália in Italia (1978).
 Her return to the recording studio with Portuguese material came in 1977 with Cantigas numa Língua Antiga.

-Soon after that release, Rodrigues suffered her first really serious troubles in terms of physical health, which caused her to be away from the stage for a short period again, and forced her to concentrate on performing, especially in Portugal.
-Those problems were followed by two very personal albums: Gostava de Ser Quem Era (1980) (literally 'I Wish I Were Who I Was') and 'Lágrima' (1983): all these songs used poems that she herself wrote.
+Soon after that release, Rodrigues suffered significant health problems, which caused her to be away from the stage for a short period again, and forced her to concentrate on performing, especially in Portugal.
+Those problems were followed by two very personal albums: Gostava de Ser Quem Era (1980) (literally I'd Like to Be Who I Was) and Lágrima (1983), using poems that she wrote herself.
 In between she sang Frederico Valerio's songs again, in an album called Fado (1982).

 The 1980s and 1990s brought her enthronement as a living legend.
 Her last all-new studio recording, Lágrima, was released in 1983.
 It was followed by a series of previously lost or unreleased recordings and two greatest hits collections.